burkemw3/syncthingfuse/README.md

 - accurate reporting of status: SyncthingFUSE will always appear as 0% synced on Syncthing devices
 - symlink files
 - UPnP
+- introducers: additional peers will not be added automatically